JoanneOs/TriWayTransportaion/readme.md

 The app uses HTML, CSS, and JavaScript, along with the FullCalendar library for an easy-to-read driver schedule.

 This simple tool can be expanded in the future with real-time updates, data storage, and advanced scheduling features.

+What I've Adding: 3/38/2025

+I took my basic same trucking website and made it way more useful for managers.
+I added a live weather check, so managers can type in a city like "San Antonio" and see the current weather.

+I also built a dashboard with status cards that show available drivers, active shipments, and delays, all in a clean and easy-to-read design.

+I made sure the page loads smoothly with loading spinners, so it never freezes.

+This started as a simple project but is turning into something a small trucking company could actually use.